ladybug-tools/spider-2020/spider-3d-remixer-roadmap.md

 ## Sample files on Github browser

-* Concept make it easy to access and view sample files hosted on GitHub
+* Concept make it easy to access and view sample files of 3D model data hosted on GitHub
 * Access and list of names of folders and files in GitHub repositories using GitHub API
 * Sample files of the following types currently supported
 	* gbXML
 	* Honeybee Schema JSON
 	* Dragonfly Schema
 	* OBJ

-* To be added: Other 3D in JSON formats, RAD, STL GLTF, FBX and perhaps more
+* To be added: Other 3D in JSON formats, RAD, STL, GLTF, FBX and perhaps more
 * Updates the browser ```window.location hash``` which triggers a standard JavaScript event

+### Status

 ### Open and save files